Skip to content

 Stand-alone Honors Courses: These courses are open only to Honors students.
 The classes are designed specifically for Honors students, which usually means small class-size, challenging and stimulating course work, and a high level of interaction with classmates and faculty.

-Contract courses: Almost any course at USI may be taken for Honors credit by adding an Honors project to the course.
-The student needs to discuss the contract with their faculty and fill out an Honors contract form, including a description of the agreed-upon Honors project and signatures from both the student and the faculty.
-Students and faculty are encouraged to think about creative Honors projects.
-Ideas for Honors projects include:
+Contract courses: Almost any course at USI may be taken for Honors credit by adding an Honors component to the course.
+The student needs to discuss the contract with their faculty and fill out an Honors contract form, including a description of the agreed-upon Honors component and signatures from both the student and the faculty.
+An Honors component should require 15-30 additional hours of work and should be designed to enhance understanding of the course material.
+Students and faculty are encouraged to think about creative Honors components.
+Ideas for Honors components include:

 • Design a website or an app